 Checking relationship required

 One important note about the above rates is that they require a Loyalty Checking Plus relationship.
 Without Loyalty Checking Plus relationship you'll earn 0.25% less than rates shown above.
-Please refer to this DCU page for how to qualify for Loyalty Checking Plus.
+Please refer to DCU's loyalty checking page for how to qualify for Loyalty Checking Plus.

 Other Reasons to Join